Gavin-Persad/predictions/plan.md

 24. Prepare for beta testing

 25. Test thoroughly with 20 player and 20 host

+- two lists of players from auth, actual players and those who have signed up but don't usually take part.

 26. Update ReadMe and announce on LinkedIn